How To Use A Creosote Sweeping Log In A Wood Stove

 There are a few ways that you can clean your chimney using potato skins.

-First, put the peeled potatoes into a bucket of cold water and place it on the roof of your house.
-Let the potatoes soak for several hours before rinsing them off and using them to clean your chimney.
+First, put the peeled potatoes into a bucket of cold water.
+Place it on the roof of your house.
+Let the potatoes soak for several hours before rinsing them off.
+Use them to clean your chimney.

 Acorns Help Keep Creosote From Building Up

-Acorns are one of nature’s best fire starters and they also help keep creosote from building up in your chimney.
+Acorns are one of nature’s best fire starters.
+They also help keep creosote from building up in your chimney.

-Collect acorns during the fall season and store them away in a cool, dry place until next year when you want to use them to clean your chimneys.
+Collect acorns during the fall season.
+Store them away in a cool, dry place until next year when you want to use them to clean your chimneys.

 Save Your Potato Skins For Later Use

 When you’re finished cleaning your chimney with potato skins, don’t waste any time.
-Store the peeled skinned potatoes in an airtight container in order to use them later on for other purposes like baking or making soup stocks.
+Store the peeled skinned potatoes in an airtight container.
+This allows you to use them later on for other purposes like baking or making soup stocks.

 Burning Fire Will Help To Burn Away The Creosote

-A burning fire will help burn away any creosote buildup inside of your fireplace or stovepipe so that you can start enjoying cleaner air again.
-Make sure to start fires properly by piling wood around the edges of the flames instead of trying to cram too much wood into one spot.
+A burning fire will help burn away any creosote buildup inside of your fireplace or stovepipe.
+This allows you to start enjoying cleaner air again.
+Make sure to start fires properly by piling wood around the edges of the flames.
+Do not try to cram too much wood into one spot.

-This will create more even heat which is better suited for cleaning things like stoves and grills without damaging them.
+This will create more even heat.
+This is better suited for cleaning things like stoves and grills without damaging them.
 If it got more creosote, there are processes to neutralize it.

 To Recap

 Sweeping logs are a great way to clean out the wood stove without having to take everything apart.
-The creosote will fall off of the log and into a container below, where it can be dumped or burned.
+The creosote will fall off of the log and into a container below.
+This can be dumped or burned.